nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 --- abstract

 This document describes a method for negotiating the disablement of encryption on 1-RTT packets, allowing for reduced CPU load and improved performance.
+This extension is only meant to be used in environments where both endpoints completely trust the path between themselves; not, for instance, on the open internet.

 --- middle